 Birkrigg Stone Circle

-Also known as Sunbrick or Birkrigg Common, is a Bronze Age monument set on a gently sloping hillside with views over the village of Bardsea, Ulverston Sands, and out towards Morecambe Bay.
-The site originally featured two concentric rings of stones, possibly separated by a ditch.
+Birkrigg Stone Circle, also known as Sunbrick or Birkrigg Common, is a fascinating Bronze Age monument set on a gently sloping hillside in Cumbria.
+From this elevated spot, visitors can enjoy sweeping views over the village of Bardsea, Ulverston Sands, and the stunning Morecambe Bay beyond.
+The site originally featured two concentric rings of stones, possibly separated by a ditch, making it one of the most intriguing prehistoric sites in the region.

-The outer circle measures about 26 metres in diameter and once had fifteen stones, though these are now fallen and scattered.
-The inner ring, around 9 metres across, still has ten upright stones, though none stand taller than a metre.
+The outer circle measures about 26 metres in diameter and once held fifteen stones.
+Today, most of these are scattered across the hillside.
+In contrast, the inner ring spans around 9 metres and still retains ten upright stones.